 If you're looking to go the more traditional route to long lashes, we've also rounded up some of our favorite false lashes, mascaras and more.

-How it works: This unique mascara requires two steps.
-First, apply the black primer (which contains paraffin and beeswax), to build volume and create a base for color.
+This unique mascara requires two steps.
+First, apply the black primer (which contains paraffin and beeswax) to build volume and create a base for color.
 Then, before the primer dries, flip the wand over and stroke on the fiber-infused pigment to add length and create a lash fringe effect.

-How it works: These “cashmere” lashes are actually made of “mink-effect fibers”, in other words, hairs that mimic the look and feel of mink.
+These “cashmere” lashes are actually made of “mink-effect fibers” — so in other words, hairs that mimic the look and feel of mink.
 You can apply to the lash line using traditional eyelash glue, then gently peel off at night.

 The skinny wand on this primer/mascara coats lashes at the root to create a lash-lengthening effect.
 Simply press the wand along the base of the lashes to deposit pigment which, in effect, lines the eyes and then coat lashes from root to tip.